scanner-research/scanner/README.md

 ## Example code

-Scanner applications are written using our Python API.
-Here's an example application that resizes every third frame from a video and then saves the result as an mp4 video (our [Quickstart](http://scanner.run/quickstart.html) walks through this example in more detail):
+Scanner applications are written using the Python API.
+Here's an example application that resizes every third frame from a video and then saves the result as an mp4 video (the [Quickstart](http://scanner.run/quickstart.html) walks through this example in more detail):